Thomas Blom: Work as master mason

 In the autumn of 1809, Blom bought his mother's and younger brother's shares of the still empty plots in Kronprinsessegade.
 Ole Blom was paid up front while his mother received a mortgage deed of 6,000 rigsdaler.
 On 6 October, with reference to his 10-year long experience as a builder, he applied the magistrate for permission for qualification as master mason without having to produce a masterpiece.
 The Masons' Guild and Danske Kancelli was consulted on the matter and the application was ultimately rejected.
-In 29 December, he was instead tasked with his masterpiece assignment.
+On 29 December, he was instead tasked with his masterpiece assignment.
 In consisted of creating the plans for the construction of a corner building for a pharmacy, complete with an advanced laboratory, as well as a specified family.
 In addition, he had to create an estimate of the construction cost in building materials and labour.
 Normally, applicants were also tasked with building a complicated vault structure but here Blom seems to have received a dispensation.
 His renderings have not survived but they were approved by professor C. A. Lorenzen and secretary T. Baden.
 On 30 April 1810, Blom finally became a member of the Masons' Guild.
 He immediately resumed the work at the corner of Dronningens Tværgade and Kronprinsessegade with the construction of Kronprinsessegade 40.
 The corner development was finally completed with the construction of Kronprinsessegade 42 in 1815–16.
 The reason for the delay was that Blom had started working on the demolition of Hirschholm Palace.
 He later also worked on the construction of the new City Hall (1831) and Christiansborg Palace (1813–25) and the Church of Our Lady.

 His number of employees increased steadily from nine masons and apprentices in 1817 to 22 in 1821.
 It then declined to 15 in the year of his death.
 In 1820, Blom constructed a warehouse on the rear of the still undeveloped plot at Kronprinsessegade 36.
 In 1820, he acquired two adjoining plots in Peder Hvitfeldts Stræde and Købmagergade.
 The building in Peder Hvitfeldts Stræde (No. 14), a rather spartan five-storey tenement house, was completed the following year.
 In 1822–23, it was followed by a Købmagergade 65 (demolished in 1898).
 In 1824, he returned to Kronprinsessegade where the building fronting the street was completed the following year.
 In 1824, Blom purchased a portion of a large property in Sølvgade.
 He sold part of it again 1826 and used the rest of it for the construction of two eight-bay buildings at No. 20 (1826–27) and No. 21 (1830–31).

 In 1834, Blom bought a large plot in Fiolstræde which had been left empty since the bombardment in 1807.
 It was used for the construction of No. 23 (1834–35), No. 21 (1835–36), No. 19 (1836).
 In 1837–39, he constructed his last building at the corner of Skindergade and Fiolstræde.